Azerbaijan to hold first international food festival in Shusha

 Azer News

-By Trend Culinary specialists from different countries will gather in Azerbaijan’s cultural capital – Shusha city [liberated from Armenian occupation in the 2020 second Karabakh war] at the international food festival to be organized by the Heydar Aliyev Foundation and the State Tourism Agency on May 5-8, the foundation told Trend.
-According to the foundation, the first Shusha International Food Festival, which will become a holiday of gourmet dishes, will once again demonstrate the antiquity, beauty of this city, and the hospitality of the Azerbaijani people.
-Culinary experts from Germany, Au…
+Azerbaijan will host the first international food festival in the country’s cultural capital, Shusha city, on May 5-8.
+Culinary specialists from different countries will gather in the Shusha for the festival to be organized by the Heydar Aliyev Foundation and the State Tourism Agency, Trend has reported.
+The first Shusha International Food Festival, which will become a holiday of gourmet dishes, will once again demonstrate the antiquity, beauty of this city, and the hospitality of the Azerbaijani people.
+Culinary experts from Germany, Austria, China, France, Georgia, Indonesia, Iran, Israel, I…